Bukkeeh/LITA_-Sales-Data-Project/README.md

 ### Sales Performance Analysis
 ---
-This is a project that shows my ability to query data from Lita Capstone Database using Excel, SQL and thereafte using PowerBI to import, analyse and visualize.
+This is a project that shows my ability to query data from Lita Capstone DataSet using Excel, SQL and thereafte using PowerBI to import, analyse and visualize.

 ### Introduction
 ---
-This is an analysis of the Sales performaance LITA Capstone DataSet.
+This is an analysis of the Sales performaance of LITA Capstone DataSet.
 It is done by analyzing data from different schemas on the LITA Capstone DataSet.
-I anlyzed data from LITA SalesData table, which comprises of OrderID, Customer Id,  Product, Region, OrderDate, Quatity, UnitPrice, and Total Sales.
+I analyzed data from LITA SalesData table, which comprises of OrderID, Customer Id,  Product, Region, OrderDate, Quantity, UnitPrice and Total Sales.
 I used SQL to query the data from the database and imported into PowerBI where the actual analysis was carried out.

 ### Problem Statement
 ---